jtpeller/math-book/0-Prologue/3-Terminology.md

 - ***First, Outer, Inner, Last (FOIL)*** - Mnemonic to describe how to distribute when the outside term is itself a binomial.
   - General example: $(a+b)\cdot(c+d) = ad + ac + bd + bc$
   - This is just one way to distribute a term.
 You can always verify equality by plugging in values for each variable.
+  - This will be investigated further in Unit 1.

 ***Identity Property*** - Describes situations where a number can be multiplied by 1 and the product is itself, or added to 0 and is itself.
 These are all equivalent.